SharnamShah01/AI_Wealth_Manager/README.md

 # 📈 AI Portfolio Advisor
-> Built for Timecell placement drive · Google Gemini API + Streamlit

 An AI-powered wealth management tool for analyzing stock portfolios and getting actionable insights from Google Gemini.
-Targeted at HNI (High Net-Worth Individual) clients — directly aligned with Timecell's product vision.

 ---